 Please note: a valid prescription is required for all prescription medication.

-Atopica® Capsules for Dogs
+Atopica Capsules for Dogs

-Sitewide Super Sale - Get 15% off when you buy 3 or more of the same product.
-Just use the code LESS15 at checkout.
+Sitewide Super Sale - Get 15% off when you buy 3 or more of the same product using the code LESS15 at checkout.

-Coupon code cannot be combined with other offers.
-Sale applies to all products originating from Canada.
-Maximum allowable quantity equal to a 90 day supply per single order.
+Applies to all products originating from Canada.
+Maximum quantity limited to a 90-day supply per order.

 Price range: $67.99 through $153.99